API¤

 extend

 to configure whether to inherit JS / CSS from parent components.
-See Controlling Media Inheritance.
+See Media inheritance.

 However, there's a few differences from Django's Media class: